openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/03-podman.md

 ``rhel:165536:65536``

 The first number represents the starting user ID, and the second number represents the number of user IDs which can be used from the starting number.
 So, in this example, our RHEL user can use 65,535 user IDs starting with user ID 165536.
-The Podman top command should show you that nginx is running in this range of UIDs.
+The Podman bash command should show you that nginx is running in this range of UIDs.

 The user ID mappings on your system might be different because shadow utilities (useradd, usderdel, usermod, groupadd, etc) automatically creates these mappings when a user is added.
 As a side note, if you've updated from an older version of RHEL, you might need to add entries to /etc/subuid and /etc/subgid manually.